Skip to main content

 So what happens when Ashley or a similar chatbot is spreading misinformation?
 What happens when there is an Ashley impersonator–a deepfake posing as one political party and spreads disinformation?
 It is logical to think there will eventually be some legal blowback.

-There are many doubts, but an equal amount of enthusiasm for this technology.
+There are many doubts, but there is an equal amount of enthusiasm for this technology.
 It is without question an innovative new tool for starting conversations on a large scale.
 It is also not a theoretical concept; this AI is being used right now.
 Ashley has been making phone calls.
 The cat is out of the bag.
 Is it time to embrace it then?

 There will always be critics of change, and those dubious of technological advances.
 It is natural to fear the unknown.
 But OpenAI CEO Sam Altman has even stated that he is “nervous” about generative AI’s ability to compromise an election’s integrity with inaccuracies.
-The problem is this kind of technology learns from a giant amount of internet data, some of which is not guaranteed to be true.
+The problem is that this kind of technology learns from a giant amount of internet data, some of which is not guaranteed to be true.

 There is another question as well: Should consumers be told that a caller is a robot or human?
 That is another concern that some federal regulators are grappling with.